laczbali/ag-board/README.md

 3. Replace them with the files from the `gameconfig` folder
 4. Run `main.py`

+## Tips for making changes
+- Configure different packet types in `telemetry\udp\some_name.json`
+- For possible packet lifecycles (`id` field in `some_name.json \ packets`) see the PDF Scopes & Packets section
+- When setting up `telemetry\config.json` it makes things easier if each packet is on a different port
+- The PDF says that setting the `frequencyHz` field to 0 will disable it, but instead that makes it so it only goes out once, which is important for the start and stop packets
+- The PDF says that the `enabled` field enables a packet, but actually it is the `bEnabled` field

 ## TODO round 1
 - Add some sort of GUI for displaying the runs